gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 long practice.

 She turned at the sound of footsteps on the cobblestones to find a second Hett had come up behind her.
 "Clear day," Erileine said politely.

 The Hett nodded.
 "And to you."
-He was younger than Vaszlav---perhaps in his twenties, or early thirties.
+He was younger than Vaszlav–perhaps in his twenties, or early thirties.
 Where the older Hett was wiry, the newcomer looked as sturdy as a cart ox, with the top two buttons of his shirt undone, and a sleeveless vest over top of it instead of the full coat that Vaszlav wore no matter what weather the mountain was flying through.
 His curly hair and dark eyes were as unremarkable as his homespun clothes, but there was a stillness about him that unsettled Erileine.

 Vaszlav cleared his throat.
 "This is Jaromir, my new apprentice.
 And this *sra* is Erileine Saedanne é Laeuc, the most voracious reader on Avaunt."

 The Hett nodded.
 It was definitely a nod, not Vaszlav's deferential dip of the head.
 "Shall I set up here?" he asked the older Hett.

 "Please."
 Vaszlav handed his apprentice two pieces of bamboo.
 "Here.
 Idiot things must have warped with the wet.
 See if you can sort them out."

 A small knot of people gathered while the two Hett put Vaszlav's stall together and set out his wares, each explaining to the next who Jaromir was.
 Bored, Erileine counted the cobblestones beneath her feet.
-Two, four, six... eighteen, twenty---Slip Street was twenty cobblestones wide.
+Two, four, six… eighteen, twenty–Slip Street was twenty cobblestones wide.
 She frowned.
 How many there were on the whole street?
 Her papaere or the bookster would have thought it would be fun to figure it out.
-Not the townspeople around her, though---they would just roll their eyes and trade amused looks with each other.
+Not the townspeople around her, though–they would just roll their eyes and trade amused looks with each other.

 Or worse.
 Her stomach sank as he saw Fraederiq and Niquolas coming toward him.
 The three of them had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary of her husband's endless arguments.
 Now sixteen, Fraederiq hadn't just grown taller and stronger: he'd grown angry too, angry at the whole world.
 As always, Niquolas had followed suit, rolling up his sleeves the way Fraederiq did, throwing stones when Fraederiq threw them, and sneering at whatever stirred the older boy's displeasure that day.

 As the only other child their age in Starboard Town, and with a head full of odd facts, Erileine was resigned to being their favorite target.
 Lately, though, it had seemed as if Fraederiq was trying to be nice to her.
 That worried Erileine more than the surreptitious trippings and knucklings she'd grown used to.
 She slid behind Armaend and Donaien, who were lost in one of their interminable discussions about cooking, but it was too late.

 "Day."
 Fraederiq's greeting was just a grunt.

 "Day."
 Erileine stuck her hands in her pockets.
-The less she said...
+The less she said…

 Fraederiq jerked his chin at Vaszlav's stall.
 "Anything better than the usual junk this time?"

 Erileine shrugged.
 "I dunno."

 Fraederiq's eyes narrowed.
 "Who's he?" he asked, pointing at Jaromir.

 "Vaszlav's apprentice."

 "Huh.
 Another stupid newcomer.
 My paere says there's too many new Hett on the mountain."

 Erileine shrugged again.
 Fraederiq's father, Gaeston, said many things, few of them kind.
 She was saved from having to think of another noncommittal answer by the ringing of Vaszlav's chime.
 "Clear day, good morning, *mingala ba*," he said, as he always did.
 "Please, good *sra*, how many I help you today?"

 Erileine cast a quick eye over the odds and ends on display, seeing nothing she hadn't seen before.
 As she turned to go, Fraederiq caught her arm.
 She stiffened, waiting for a knuckle-twist in her ribs.
 Instead, Fraederiq nodded brusquely at Vaszlav's shelves.
 "What do you think of that barrette?" he asked.

 "What?"

 "That barrette," Fraederiq repeated impatiently.
 "Think it's any good?
 My paere says a lot of what the Hett sell is junk.
 I don't want to waste good money on junk."

 Bemused, Erileine looked at the little hair clip.
 It didn't look like much of anything to her, just two fingers of polished wood held together by a bent tin spring.
 "I guess it's all right to me."

 "I think it's junk," Niquolas sneered.

 Fraederiq silenced him with a look.
 "You think someone like Queçenne would like it?"

 Erileine blinked.
-"Um...
-I don't know," she said weakly.
+"Um… I don't know," she said weakly.

 Fraederiq scowled.
 "Come on.
 She's your sister, you ought to know."

 Erileine shrugged helplessly.
 Sharing a house with Queçenne didn't mean she knew how her sister *thought*.
 "I don't know," she repeated.
 "Why don't you ask her?" *Or jump off the mountain,* she added to herself.
 The thought that Fraederiq might care what Queçenne liked and didn't like was deeply unsettling.

 "Pfah.
 You're useless."
 Fraederiq let go of her arm and slipped past Armaend and Donaien, who were still arguing about the best way to chop onions when making curry.
 "How much is that?" he asked Vaszlav, pointing at the barrette.

 "This?"
 Vaszlav handed it to Fraederiq.
 "It's quite the pretty, isn't it?
-Thindi, not Bantangui---on my blood, that's real mahogany.
+Thindi, not Bantangui–on my blood, that's real mahogany.
 I could let you have it for three quarter rings."

 "What?
 For this trash?"
 Fraederiq scowled.
 "It's not worth half that.
 Here."
 He pulled a string of coins out of his pocket, untied it, and held out a pair of quarter-ring coins.
 "I'll give you half a ring for it, how's that?"

 Vaszlav spread his hands helplessly.
 "I am sorry, *sra*, but I cannot.
-I paid two quarters five pence for it myself, and---"
+I paid two quarters five pence for it myself, and–"

 "What about goods in trade?"
 Niquolas interrupted.
 He elbowed Fraederiq.
 "We've been doing some carving, haven't we?
 We figure they'll fetch half a ring each.
-Give you three now, that's..."
-He paused, his fingers moving against his trouser leg.
+Give you three now, that's…" He paused, his fingers moving against his trouser leg.

 "A ring and a half," Erileine supplied automatically.